Skip to main content

 What the IRS looks at: Whether there's a formal written agreement or board resolution documenting the compensation decision.
 Did the board (even if it's just you) formally approve the salary based on a documented analysis?

 How to document it: Pass a board resolution that sets the salary amount, references the market data or analysis used, and gets filed with your corporate minutes.
-This takes 10 minutes and dramatically strengthens your position.
+It takes 10 minutes and is one of the cheapest ways to strengthen your position.
 Many reasonable compensation reports include template resolution language for exactly this purpose.

 Why it matters: Contemporaneous documentation is much stronger than an analysis produced after the IRS starts asking questions.
 A board resolution shows you thought about this proactively.